cjn4825/Dev-Dotfiles/README.md

-# Development Environment
+# Development Environment Files

-A customized, fast, and relatively minimal development setup built on [Neovim](https://neovim.io/).
+Includes dot files used for my customized, fast, and relatively minimal development setup built on [Neovim](https://neovim.io/).
-In the process of reducing the number of plugins needed to complete tasks without limiting features, and includes dot files for other dependencies.
+In the process of reducing the number of plugins needed to complete tasks without limiting features, and includes dot files for other dependencies within Neovim.

 # Reasoning